|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 Hugh de Lacy, Earl of Ulster (d.
 1242):

 The William FitzAlan who married one of his sisters was the lord of Clun and Oswestry of that name, who died circa 1210.

 Volume 12, part 2, page 197, note g, page 198 and notes c and d:

 His wife Isabel was not the daughter of Gilbert Etton by Alice, sister and coheir of Thomas de Titsey, and the earliest reference to her as his wife appears to be in 1318.
 He may have married previously Joan (d. before 24 March 1308), late the wife of Roger de Tany, for which marriage a licence was granted in 1303.

 Volume 12, part 2, page 248 and note f:

 [Further evidence supporting the identification of his second wife, Eleanor, as a Bohun, probably a daughter of Humphrey de Bohun, earl of Hereford (d.
 1275).
 She was still living in 1277.
 (PROPOSED)]

 Volume 12, part 2, page 250 and note c:

 Theobald de Verdun (d.
 1309):

-[Evidence suggests that his wife, Margery, was the daughter of one Humphrey de Bohun - perhaps the Humphrey de Bohun who died in 1265 - and had previously been married to "Robert de W." Margery was dead by Michaelmas Term 1303.
-(PROPOSED)]
+His wife, Margery, was the daughter of Humphrey de Bohun, earl of Hereford and Essex (d.
+1275).
+She is said to have been married previously to "Robert de W." Margery was dead by Michaelmas Term 1303.

 Volume 12, part 2, page 270, note d: